 Going Global Music Summit 2022

-Going Global Music Summit culminates in an annual showcase of burgeoning Aotearoa/New Zealand talent, occurring alongside the industry seminars.
-Going Global Music Summmit 2022 is proudly brought to you by Independent Music New Zealand in partnership with the NZ Music Commission and is supported by Auckland City of Music, Merlin, Spotify, Mortlock McCormack Law, DISCO and Recorded Music NZ.
-We are a proud supporter of Keychange.
+Going Global Music Summit culminates in an annual showcase of burgeoning Aotearoa New Zealand talent, occurring alongside industry seminars.
+The 2022 edition was proudly presented by Independent Music New Zealand, in collaboration with the NZ Music Commission, and supported by Auckland City of Music, Merlin, Spotify, Mortlock McCormack Law, DISCO, and Recorded Music NZ.

 Day One: Session One